fxnlabs/function-public-docs/README.md

 # Overview

-Function Developer Platform (FDP) is a gateway that exposes the following API services to consumers.&#x20;
+Function Developer Platform is our premier gateway exposing the following services to consumers via gRPC and HTTP-JSON (OpenAI compatiable) APIs:

 * Chat Completion
 * Code Completion